amitgarg/apps-flow-bookmarks/README.md

-# TMP Flow-wise Bookmarks
+# Apps Flow-wise Bookmarks

-TMP Flow-wise Bookmarks is a VS Code extension that provides bookmarking functionality for your user flows.
+Apps Flow-wise Bookmarks is a VS Code extension that provides bookmarking functionality for your user flows.
 This extension works along with the [Multi Color Bookmarks FlowWise (MCB) ](https://marketplace.visualstudio.com/items?itemName=DeepakPahawa.flowbookmark) extension.

-Since TMP code is designed around apps (eg:apps-calendar, apps-chat etc).
+Since every code is designed around apps (Independent resource, service, UI area).
 This extesion provides functionalities to manage bookmarks specific to Apps.

 At at time only 1 App remains active for bookmarking.
 You can switch between apps using the `TMP:Load Bookmarks from an App` command.